Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/ribbon-window.md

 </bars:RibbonWindow>
 ```

-> [!TIP]
-> See the [WindowChrome](../../themes/windowchrome.md) topic more details on more advanced customization options like injecting additional content into the title bar.
+See the [WindowChrome](../../themes/windowchrome.md) topic more details on more advanced customization options like injecting additional content into the title bar.